How to Fix Overexposed Photos - a Complete Guide

 So what does this rainbow-like graph tell us?
 The horizontal axis of the histogram shows the tonal range of the photo, with dark tones on the left, midtones in the middle and light tones on the right.
 If you notice that most of the pixels in your histogram are piled up towards its right edge, and there's an obvious gap on the left, this likely means that your picture is overexposed.
 Even for a naturally light photo taken on a snowy day, there have to be some dark tones that make up the snow texture.
 If there are none at all, you'll see that gap towards the left edge which signals overexposure.

 Wrong vs. correct photo exposure

 Now it's time to get down to practice and finally fix your pictures.
-For starters, we’ll show you how to fix a picture that is too bright using PhotoWorks, a beginner-friendly photo editor for Windows.
+For starters, we’ll show you how to fix a picture that is too bright using PhotoWorks, a beginner-friendly photo editor for Windows and Mac.
 The software offers both AI-powered and manual tools for creating professional-looking artworks - adjust the exposure, resize your image, remove the background, add a blur effect, apply filters, and more.
 We'll guide you through exposure adjustment in PhotoWorks first.
 Then we’ll introduce alternative ways to edit overexposed images.
 This guide is devoted to correcting just one photo, but you can also learn how to edit multiple pictures at once - so useful when you're pressed for time.
 So let's begin.

 How to Fix an Overexposed Photo Step by Step